Phone-GWP-group

 Optimising your logistics can reduce both costs and environmental impact

-Be prepared
+Be prepared for peak season

 Plan for peak well in advance

-It may seem obvious., but being prepared for every eventuality is critical to a successful peak season.
+It may seem obvious, but being prepared for every eventuality is critical to a successful peak season.

 Historical data can help, but as the last few years have shown (including COVID-19 lockdowns, changing consumer behaviour, and even cardboard shortages), some things can be challenging to predict.

-Also, ensure you prepare for the peak to come earlier or later than expected.
+Also, ensure you are prepared for the peak season to come earlier or later than expected.
+Always be organised and ready for any eventuality.

 Bonus - customer experience